Project-Pandora-Game/pandora-documentation/Getting_started.md

 pnpm dev
 ```
 Strange signs will pop up now in each and every window, but don't be afraid, that's actually a good sign.
-If a browser pops up in the meantime, showing the start page of project Pandora, that's a good sign es well.
+If a browser pops up in the meantime, showing the start page of project Pandora, that's a good sign as well.
 And you're ready to go.

 When you create your first account, you will be asked for an e-mail address.
 But as you did not configure an e-mail server, instead you will have to copy the verification code from the terminal windows of the pandora server.
 Scroll a bit until you see
 ```